-The Sacred Emerald Buddha
+The Historic Emerald Buddha

-After extensive research into the history and art of Buddha images, the classic standing Buddha posture known in Thai as Harm Yhard was chosen.
+After extensive research into the history and art of Buddha images, the classic standing Buddha posture known in Thai as Harm Yhard emerged as the most appropriate choice.
 Traditionally, this was the Buddha’s admonition to his family members to stop quarrelling amongst themselves.

 The world suffered a great loss when Taliban extremists destroyed the giant standing Buddhas of Bamiyan, Afghanistan in 2001.
 A standing Buddha image in pure emerald, a gem highly revered by the Islamic faith, seemed an appropriate replacement, especially with the theme of the Buddha’s message to “stop quarrelling amongst yourselves”!

 Seeking a suitable craftsman to carve a standing Buddha image in fragile emerald proved no easy task.
-Europeans are considered the world’s best gemstone carvers but they lack experience with Buddhist subject matter.
-China and Burma have many fine jadeite Buddha carvers, but both locations present complicated security issues.
+Although considered the world’s best gemstone carvers, Europeans lack experience with Buddhist subject matter.
+China and Myanmar have many fine jadeite Buddha carvers, but both locations present complicated security issues.

 Polishing the entire piece required several more weeks.
-Aung moved from extra fine sand paper to medium diamond powder and, finally, to the finest of all diamond powder in order to obtain the high gloss finish on the Sacred Emerald Buddha’s surface.
+Aung moved from extra fine sandpaper to medium diamond powder and, finally, to the finest of all diamond powder in order to obtain the high-gloss finish on the Sacred Emerald Buddha’s surface.

 With a great sense of pride, dignity, and honor, we present to the world the 2,620-carat “Sacred Emerald Buddha.”